 f.
 Standards of Maintenance for Stormwater Control Facilities g.
-Responsibility for Stormwater Control Maintenance ii.
+Responsibility for Stormwater Control Maintenance i.
+A statement that the property owners' association or a designated commercial lot owner, shall be responsible for all stormwater control facilities in accordance with the attached stormwater operations and maintenance manual and budget.
 A statement that the failure to maintain any stormwater control facility in accordance with the terms of the maintenance covenant and this UDO is a violation of the City Code, potentially subjecting each lot owner subject to the maintenance covenant to significant daily civil penalties and other enforcement actions.